Warblade (comics): Fictional character biography

 Warblade is the special codename picked by Reno Bryce, a long-green-haired artist.
 In his youth, Reno's parents were killed by the alien Daemonites.
 Reno survived and swore vengeance against them, dedicating his life to martial arts to avenge them.

 He was kidnapped by the organization known as Cyberdata, brainwashed and transformed into a member of their strike team, the S.H.O.C.s.
 His teammate Misery used her powers to make him think that he was in love with her but quickly changed the focus of her manipulations to Ripclaw.
 She was revealed to be a traitor and Warblade killed her.
 After this, Ripclaw attacked Reno, thinking that he was the traitor, as well as for his feelings for Misery, and almost killed him.

 Reno was found bleeding in Gamorra by Jacob Marlowe.
-He was saved by Jacob and joined his Daemonite hunting team, the Wild C.A.T.s.
-Like many of the Wild C.A.T.s, Reno turned out to be half human and half Kherubim, (also known as a "Gifted One" for his match of human/Kherubim parents) a race of aliens that had fought the Daemonites for millennia.
+He was saved by Jacob and joined his Daemonite hunting team, the WildC.A.T.s.
+Like many of the Wild C.A.T.s, Reno turned out to be half human and half Kherubim, a race of aliens that had fought the Daemonites for millennia.

 Warblade met Ripclaw (at this time a member of the Cyberforce) again and after quite some fighting between their teams and the two men themselves, Ripclaw finally saw through all the lies and deception upon Misery's defeat and realized that it was Misery who was the traitor.
 After the realization that Warblade had not been lying at all, and had been trying to help him the entire time, they became friends and allies.

 During his time with the Wild C.A.T.s, Reno fought Pike, a half-human, half-Kherubim assassin.
 During a Native American ritual, Pike had taken the drug peyote and had a vision of himself killing a Wild C.A.T.s member, a goal he would dedicate the rest of his life to.
 Their first fight ended indecisive.